Italjet Dragster: Andrea Dovizioso to help develop quirky new twist-and-go

 Speaking in a statement, Italjet President and CEO, Massimo Tartarini said: “The Dragster is expected in every part of the world.

-"The First Edition series of 499 units numbered and certified, that were offered to all Dragster fans, are now sold out," he added.
-"Bookings came from more than 20 different countries.
-Now the wait is about to end: Dragster production will start in May."
+“The Limited Edition series of 499 units numbered and certified, that were offered to all Dragster fans, are now sold out,” he added.
+“Bookings came from more than 20 different countries.
+Now the wait is about to end: Dragster production will start in May.”

-A modern reimagining of the striking small-capacity, single-cylinder, two-stroke scooter from the late nineties and early noughties, the latest machine will be available in either a 125 or 200 four-stroke.
+The new scooter is a modern reimagining of the small-capacity two-stroke model of the same name that achieved near cult status in the late nineties and early noughties.
+Sadly, this latest machine will be available in either a 125 or 200 four-stroke.

 Italjet claim that 90% of all Dragsters produced will be for export markets and say both the UK and Germany will be amongst the biggest purchasers in Europe.
 Before production begins, the Italian firm will continue to display the bike at tradeshows across the globe, with the next appearance set to be the Tokyo Motorcycle Show in March.

 MCN will bring you more information as it becomes available after pricing and specifications have been nailed.

 Italjet bring back the Dragster: “We are not joking!”